If you live in an older home and the windows are at least 15 to 30 years old, you should be thinking about replacing them.

 Historical or homeowners association considerations

-Is your home in a historic district or one subject to HOA covenants?
-If you’re thinking about replacing your home’s windows that should be one of the first questions you answer.
-If you live in a historic district that restricts or prohibits changes or alterations to a home’s historical exterior, you may be bound by covenants that can prevent you from installing new windows.
+Is your home in a historic district or subject to homeowners association covenants?
+If you live in a historic district that restricts or prohibits changes or alterations to a home’s exterior, you may be bound by covenants that prevent you from installing new windows.

-Since a new window installation will alter the aesthetic of your home’s exterior, homeowners associations may also have some regulatory control of installing new windows.
-While an HOA’s policies or bylaws might not necessarily strictly prohibit window replacement, it may limit your selection of choices in window styles, colors or patterns.
+Since a new window installation will alter the aesthetic of your home’s exterior, HOAs may have regulatory control of installing new windows.
+While an HOA’s policies or bylaws might not strictly prohibit window replacement, it may limit your choices of window styles, colors or patterns.

-If you’re unable to change your windows, many window companies and other contractors may be able to restore older windows to a like-new appearance – and often at much lower cost than window replacement.
-If you live in particularly older home with historic windows, consider hiring a window restoration specialist to improve and preserve the windows.
+If you’re restricted from changing your windows, window companies and contractors can restore older windows to look brand new and cost less than window replacements.
+If your home has historic windows, hire a window restoration specialist to improve and preserve them.